-The Frederick County Commission on Disabilities (FCCOD) can assist residents when they believe their rights have been infringed upon.
+The Commission can assist residents when they believe their rights have been infringed upon.
 However, one must have exhausted all means available under existing Frederick County directives and regulations that enable someone to seek relief.
-If an individual still feels that they have been unfairly discriminated against, the FCCOD encourages that person to seek for advice / assistance.
-Someone from the commission will be assigned the “ombudsman” and will set up a meeting with him or her to evaluate the circumstance.
+If an individual still feels that they have been unfairly discriminated against, the commission encourages that person to seek for advice / assistance.
+Someone from the Commission will be assigned the “ombudsman” and will set up a meeting with him or her to evaluate the circumstance.

 You feel that your rights have been infringed upon.